Cleylton

-José Cleylton de Morais dos Santos (born 19 March 1993), simply known as Cleylton, is a Brazilian professional footballer who plays as a centre-back for Super League club Persis Solo.
+José Cleylton de Morais dos Santos (born 19 March 1993), simply known as Cleylton, is a Brazilian professional footballer who plays as a centre-back for Super League club Java United.

 Career

 Cleylton began his career in Ferroviário, where he played the Copa Fares Lopes, a Ceará state competition, in 2012 and the Campeonato Cearense in 2013.
 In that same year, he joined Grêmio on loan.

 Inter de Lages

 Between 2014 and 2015, Cleylton joined clubs such as Cuiabá, Icasa and Novo Hamburgo.
 In 2015, he played the Campeonato Catarinense for the first time in his career after joining Inter de Lages.